-- Some additional small group support with a teacher or a Teaching Assistant. - Additional resources/Intervention groups eg word banks, number squares, Time to Talk, Musical Interaction and Co-operative games. - Teaching activities to be adapted to the preferred learning style of the child, eg a multi-sensory, practical approach or use of visual cues - Use of ICT to support learning - Individual behaviour systems/charts - Adaptation of the Curriculum or classroom - Alternative methods of recording e.g. pictures, cut and stick activities, ICT
+- Additional small group support with a teacher or a Teaching Assistant. - Additional resources/Intervention groups e.g. word banks, number squares, Time to Talk, Musical Interaction and Co-operative games. - Teaching activities to be adapted to the preferred learning style of the child, e.g. a multi-sensory, practical approach or use of visual cues. - Use of ICT to support learning. - Individual behaviour systems/charts. - Sensory breaks. - Adaptation of the Curriculum or classroom. - Alternative methods of recording e.g. pictures, cut and stick activities, ICT.

-One Page Profiles (OPPs)
+Learner Profiles and One Page Profiles (OPPs)

-Children identified as having a Special Educational Need will have a One Page Profile which will have targets for the child's progress.
+Children identified as having a Special Educational Need will have a Learner Profile which includes important information the child and family would like any staff working with their child to know.
+Children with a learner profile will often move on to have a One Page Profile which includes short-term targets set for the child's progress.
 These are reflected in teacher's planning and reviewed termly.
 All relevant personnel and interested parties are invited to contribute to the review process.